Hawksworth, Leeds

-Hawksworth is a small, early twentieth-century council estate in the Kirkstall ward in Leeds, West Yorkshire, England.

-It is situated on a hill between West Park and Horsforth and is circled by Butcher Hill, the A65 and Vesper Road.
-Hawksworth lies within the LS5 Kirkstall postcode area and is commonly known as The Hawk, The Hawky or The Hawky Estate.
+Hawksworth is a residential area in the Kirkstall ward of Leeds, West Yorkshire, England.
+It is an early twentieth-century council estate located on a hill between West Park and Horsforth, and is bordered by Butcher Hill, the A65 road and Vesper Road.

+The area lies within the LS5 postcode district and is part of the Kirkstall area of Leeds.

+The estate is sometimes locally referred to by informal names such as "The Hawky" or "The Hawk", although these names require reliable sourcing.

 Etymology

 The name Hawksworth appears to have been given to the estate as recently as its foundation in the twentieth century, and is not covered by the relevant English Place Name Society surveys.
 The name also belongs to the ancient village of Hawksworth five miles away and may have been transferred to the Hawksworth estate from there.

 The name Hawksworth Wood probably refers to the wood that stood to the west of Kirkstall Abbey.
 It provided shelter, fuel, pannage and building resources such as thatch for the abbey; timber was generally brought from elsewhere since Alexander, the founding abbot of Kirkstall who completed the initial building work, was concerned to preserve the woodland at Hawksworth.